For real household decisions

 If something is not in your baseline yet, FinlyLife says so before presenting the answer as complete.

-FinlyLife provides educational financial planning guidance.
-It is not a registered investment advisor and does not provide investment, tax, or legal advice.
+FinlyLife helps you think through financial planning decisions with AI-powered guidance.
+It is not investment, tax, or legal advice.

 Open the standalone why-not-generic-chat page ->Fastest start

-Quicken is the fastest start if you already use it.
-Manual entry still works when that's the better fit.
+Quicken is the fastest path if you already use it.
+Manual entry still works if you'd rather start there.

 Privacy & security